ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 )
 ```

-Python is beautiful, in that it solves this with named arguments (and thus also does away with builders)
+Python is beautiful, in that it solves this with keyword arguments (and thus also does away with builders)

 ------
 ```python